 Cutting fruit doesn’t take much time, but it’s nice to have it prepped in advance for quick breakfasts and when you’re entertaining guests.
 Make-ahead always makes life easier!

 A cut fruit tray should be good in the refrigerator for 1 to 3 days, depending on how ripe the fruit was at the beginning.
-If it starts to look a bit droopy, blend it up in a smoothie.
+If your fruit platter starts to look a bit droopy, blend it up in a smoothie.

 Depending on which fruits you choose, a simple fruit tray can be a pricey affair!
 Here are some of the strategies I use to make this dish more economical: